reactjs/react.dev/src/content/reference/react/StrictMode.md

 There is a mistake in the code above.
 However, it is easy to miss because the initial output appears correct.

-This mistake will become more noticeable if the `StoryTray` component re-renders multiple times.
+This mistake will become more noticeable if the `StoryTray` Component re-renders multiple times.
 For example, let's make the `StoryTray` re-render with a different background color whenever you hover over it:

 <Sandpack>